WarcraftPriests/sl-shadow-priest/legendary-items/README.md

 Base gear uses BiS pieces from Castle Nathria where appropriate.
 This means some pieces are 233 while most are 226 in that slot.

+TODO: Refactor to use mythic base gear and only 1 or 2 sets of ilvls.
+Maybe change between Haste/Crit and Haste/Mast.

 ## Night Fae
 ### Raids
 - [Night Fae - Composite - AM](results/Results_Composite_am_night_fae.md) - `FotM_ToF_AS_VT_AM`